 Louise Kempf-Amkær Senior Laboratory Technician

-Shivangi Mathy Associate Director of Clinical Operations
+Shivangi Mathy Associate Director, Clinical Operations

 Helle Elisabeth Gluver Nørgaard Senior Laboratory Technician

-Henrik Østergaard, PhD, MSc Vice President, Research
+Henrik Østergaard, PhD, MSc Scientific Vice President

-Kristen Pappas, MBA VP, Clinical Operations
+Kristen Pappas, MBA Vice President, Clinical Operations

 Tara Parsons Senior Clinical Trial Manager